 Alan Reynolds, Waterford FC Team Manager, fire convicted sex offender Izzy Akinade.

-We say: Rapists have no place in football.
+We say: Sex offenders have no place in football.

-In 2010 Ishmahil (Izzy) Akinade was part of a group that gang raped and sexually assaulted a 14 year old girl in a house and woodland in Kildare.
+In 2014 Ishmahil (Izzy) Akinade plead guilty to sexual assault and attempted defilement of a child - a 14 year old girl.
 Izzy was 16 at the time.
-He pleaded guilty when the case finally made it to court in 2014.
 Justice Ellen Ring said the conviction was punishment enough, as it would likely follow him around and impact on employment opportunities.
 For this reason she suspended the two year sentence.

 The opposite of Ring's prediction occurred.
 Post his 2014 conviction when he was playing for Bray Wanderers, Izzy was recruited by Bohemians.
 Since November 2017, he has been a popular and celebrated player with Waterford Football Club.
 Last July he received a standing ovation for returning to the pitch post illness.
 He won Man of the Match, an award given to him by one of Waterford FC's sponsors, SSE Airtricity.